neondatabase/website/content/docs/guides/prisma.md

   `DATABASE_URL=postgres://daniel:<password>@ep-mute-rain-952417.us-east-2.aws.neon.tech/neondb?connect_timeout=10`

 Another possible cause of connection timeouts is [Prisma's connection pool](https://www.prisma.io/docs/concepts/components/prisma-client/working-with-prismaclient/).
 Relational database connectors use Prisma's connection pool, which has a default timeout of 10 seconds.
-This is typically enough of a timeout for a Neon compute to startup, but if necessary, you can try increasing this limit (in addition to adding the `connect_timeout` setting described above) by setting the `pool_timeout` parameter to a higher value.
+This is typically enough of a timeout, but if you are still experiencing connection timeouts, you can try increasing this limit (in addition to adding the `connect_timeout` setting described above) by setting the `pool_timeout` parameter to a higher value.
 For example:

-  `DATABASE_URL=postgres://daniel:<password>@ep-mute-rain-952417-pooler.us-east-2.aws.neon.tech/neondb?connect_timeout=15&pgbouncer=true&pool_timeout=15`
+  `DATABASE_URL=postgres://daniel:<password>@ep-mute-rain-952417.us-east-2.aws.neon.tech/neondb?connect_timeout=15&pool_timeout=15`

 For additional information about connecting from Prisma, refer to the following resources in the _Prisma documentation_: